immcantation/changeo/docs/examples/igphyml.rst

 In both cases parameter estimates are recorded in ``ex_lineages.GY.tsv_igphyml_stats.txt``.
-Note that here we use ``-o lr``, which will only optimize branch lengths and substitution parameters.
+Note that here we use ``-o lr``, which will keep tree topologies the same and only estimate branch lengths and substitution parameters.
 This will keep topologies the same as the GY94, but will estimate substitution parameters much more quickly.

 **Confidence interval estimation**